View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

 As its faded inscription reads, this sculpture was “erected by popular subscription in honor of the brave men who went forth from this neighborhood to join the Armed Forces of the United States during the World War.”
 The dramatic bronze statue on a granite pedestal, dedicated in 1921, is by Philip Martiny (1858–1927), and depicts a foot soldier in battle (known commonly in World War I as a “doughboy”), pistol in one hand, the other holding a swirling American flag.

 The derivation of the term doughboy remains in question.
 It was first used by the British in the late 18th and early 19th centuries to describe soldiers and sailors.
 In the United States the nickname was coined during the Mexican-American War (1846–1848), and was widely popularized during World War I (1914–1918) to refer to infantrymen.
 After the war, in which Americans saw combat in 1917-18, numerous communities commissioned doughboy statues to honor the local war heroes.
-The Abingdon Square Doughboy is one of nine such statues erected in New York City’s parks.
+The Abingdon Square Doughboy is one of eight such statues erected in New York City’s parks.

 Abingdon Square Doughboy Details

 - Location: South end of park; West 12th Street, 8th Avenue, Hudson Street

 - Description: Figure (heroic scale) on pedestal

 - Dimensions: H:1'7-1/2" W: 10'3" D: 10'3"